Misal-Ambasta/W4D4-RAG-HR-Onboarding/README.md

 ## ✨ Features
 - **Document Upload:** Upload PDF, DOCX, and TXT HR documents via a beautiful admin dashboard.
-- **Automated Processing:** Extracts, chunks, and embeds HR content using OpenAI and LangChain, storing vectors in ChromaDB.
+- **Automated Processing:** Extracts, recursively chunks (using robust recursive splitting), and embeds HR content using OpenAI and LangChain, storing vectors in ChromaDB.
+Supports audio-to-text conversion using Whisper.
 - **Conversational AI:** Employees chat with the assistant to get instant answers, with policy citations and source snippets.
 - **Query Categorization:** All queries are auto-tagged (Benefits, Leave, Conduct, General) and usage stats are tracked persistently.
 - **Admin Dashboard:** Manage documents, view status, delete files, update categories, and see real usage stats.